evolutics/kerek/README.md

                       ╰───────────────╯        ╰───────────────╯
 ```

-With this design the service stays available, even during updates.
-You can play
-with it as follows:
+With `greet` configured in `start-first` update order, the `reverse-proxy` can
+seamlessly switch over traffic from old to new version of the proxied service.

+Try it yourself:

 ```bash
 cd examples/zero_downtime_deployment